 Consider your location

-For example: If you have a blank wall that is 8 feet tall and 5 feet wide, you will then multiply both 5 and 8 by 0.6 and 0.75.
-The ideal height of the artwork would be between 4.75 and 6 feet, while the ideal width would be between 3 and 3.75 feet.
-Shoot for an unframed canvas of that size, and you’ve got some wiggle room when you take it to the framers.
+Let’s illustrate this with an example: Suppose you are looking to adorn a blank wall that spans 8 feet in height and 5 feet in width.
+You would multiply 5 and 8 by 0.6 and 0.75, giving you an ideal height range for the artwork between 4.75 and 6 feet, and a width range between 3 and 3.75 feet.
+Opting for an unframed canvas within these dimensions grants you some flexibility when you decide to frame it, allowing for a seamless integration into your space.

-Hanging artwork over a sofa, bed, or mantel?
-Another measurement you’ll want to consider is that the width of the piece should be two-thirds to three-fourths of the width of the furniture or fireplace.
-That means you can multiply the width of your couch by 0.66 or 0.75 to find the best canvas size.
+When it comes to embellishing spaces above furniture pieces like a sofa, bed, or even a mantel, another crucial dimension to consider is the width of the artwork in relation to the furniture or fireplace beneath it.
+Ideally, the width of the art piece should constitute about two-thirds to three-fourths of the width of the furniture or fireplace to maintain a cohesive look.
+So, multiplying the width of your couch by 0.66 or 0.75 will guide you to find the canvas size that complements the space perfectly.

-- Butcher paper: Try the old-fashioned way by tracing standard canvas sizes on butcher or craft paper and cutting them out.
-You can arrange the sizes on the floor before you tape them to the wall to see how they would look.
+- Butcher Paper: Embrace a traditional approach by tracing the standard canvas sizes onto butcher or craft paper, then cutting them out.
+This allows you to physically arrange and rearrange the pieces on the floor before taping them to the wall, providing a tangible sense of how the setup will look.

 - Make a decision on which area in your home you’re shopping for and whether you’re going for a single piece or a collection of artworks.

 - Aim to fill 60–75 percent of your available wall space while hanging the artwork at eye level and maintaining a consistent space around each piece.